elenavanengelenmaslova/elenavanengelenmaslova.github.io/index.markdown

 In addition to software engineering, I provide **Kotlin training sessions** to help teams enhance their skills and productivity.
 My training programs are based on practical, real-world experience and include content from my book, [*Kotlin Crash Course*](https://www.amazon.com/Kotlin-Crash-Course-Fast-track-programming/dp/9355516304)—a comprehensive guide to learning Kotlin, from basics to advanced concepts.
 Learn more about my tailored training programs on the [**Training**](/training/) page.

 Beyond my immediate projects, I write about Kotlin and cloud-native solutions on my [**blog**](https://medium.com/@elenavanengelen) and share insights at conferences like [KotlinConf](https://youtu.be/6jZa4B-If-I), [Voxxeddays](https://www.youtube.com/watch?v=wz0GQbkrr1Q) and [Kotlin Dev Day Advanced](https://kotlindevday.com/videos/kotlin-on-serverless-cloud-aws-lambda-unlimited-elena-van-engelen-maslova/).
 Check out my **[upcoming talks.](/speaking/#upcoming-talks)**

+*Based in the Netherlands · Available for speaking & training: remote worldwide or on-site in Europe.
+Project work: remote worldwide (EU timezone), on-site only in the Netherlands.
+Next availability: April 2026.*

 Outside of work, I enjoy running, yoga, cross-country skiing, and spending time with my kids & family.